doraeneko/lstm_automata/README.md

 the training (quite a lot of them, in most of the cases ca. 1000 words).

 As an example, the seven Tomita languages are investigated.
 These are often used for benchmarking automata learning techniques.
-Training works quite well for (except for Tomita-6) and requires rather few neurons.
+Training works quite well for and requires rather few neurons.
 The deduced networks in `test_tomita.py` appear to equivalent to the corresponding finite automata of the Tomita languages in many cases (loss 0 and correct recognition of all words up to a given maximal size, at least in my setting).
 Checking whether the acceptors in fact